tyki21/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL):https://msdn.microsoft.com/en-us/library/windows/desktop/dn742486.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: By making the login box the bigger object then the attention is automatically drawn to the login instead of other stuff.

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742463(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: It is quite easy to select the login box to input the users information

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL):https://msdn.microsoft.com/en-us/library/windows/desktop/dn742476(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Simple text to let the user know what they are on the page for and what to enter into the login page.